 With Disney and Pixar’s Onward now in theaters, we’ve updated our definitive ranking of all 21 Pixar movies.

-Where does the fourth installment of the beloved franchise land on the list?
-Find out, as it’s always fun to reassess where new Pixar entries land in a ranking.
+Where does the brand new original movie from the beloved animated studio land?
+Find out, as it’s always fun to reassess how each Pixar movie stacks up against the others.
 Spoiler: even their worst isn’t really that bad — well, almost.

 Check out where your favorite Pixar movies land in our ranking below: